 This feature is not supported by all TLS backends.

 This uses the TLS extension called Certificate Status Request to ask the server to provide a fresh "proof" from the CA in the handshake, that the certificate that it returns is still valid.
-This is a way to make really sure the server's certificate hasn't been revoked.
+This is a way to make really sure the server's certificate has not been revoked.

-If the server doesn't support this extension, the test will fail and curl returns an error.
-And it is still far too common that servers don't support this.
+If the server does not support this extension, the test will fail and curl returns an error.
+And it is still far too common that servers do not support this.

 Ask for the handshake to use the status request like this: